Simple Italian Mac and Cheese + Video

 Best Cheese For Macaroni and Cheese

-Regardless of the type you use, shred it yourself instead of using prebagged shreds.
+Regardless of the type you use, I highly recommend you shred it yourself instead of using prebagged shreds.

 These contain an additive to prevent clumping that gives the shreds a waxy texture and keeps them from melting properly.